ashutoshmjain/gita/src/mathuraLanding.md

 <div style="padding-left:40px;font-size:0.9em;">

 An elephant head on a human torso was a right-sizing intervention.
 Larger mammals such as elephants, lose evolutionary advantage despite bigger brains - burly physique being harder to feed and multiply.
 Bringing similar neural intensity to humans was not natural evolution - it was a divine intervention.
-There is a popular mythical narrative to etch this idea in public imagination :
+There is a popular mythical narrative to etch this idea in public discourse :

 > It says -  `Ma Parvati` - wife and power of `Siva` - created a humanoid from her body scrub - `Ganesa`.
 It worked but it wasn't context aware.
 It was programmed to do only one task - protect his mother.
 When `Siva` came to see - `Ma Paravati`, the humanoid wouldn't let him step into her abode. `Siva` - the epitome of conscious experience - had to engineer intelligence in him.
 Metaphorically, he planted an Elephant head on young `Ganesa`.
 >